-The world has changed forever in 2020 and that far-reaching set of consequences expands to some horizons you might not have considered.
+The world changed forever in 2020 and that far-reaching set of consequences expands to some horizons you might not have considered.
 For instance, until now, QuickBooks was always the favored choice for businesses looking for effective accounting software for their small firm or startup.
 Those times are changing and many SMBs are abandoning that service in favor of NetSuite.
-It’s a switch that will benefit many users.
+It’s a switch that will benefit many users with NetSuite ready to take on the challenges of this new world with a stronger focus on remote working.

-We’ve taken the time to compare and contrast QuickBooks with NetSuite — an option we’d generally consider to be a far better bet in this modern world where many of us are working remotely.
+We’ve taken the time to compare and contrast QuickBooks with NetSuite — an option we’d generally consider to be a far better bet in 2021 and beyond.
 Read on as we take a look at both suites and explain why NetSuite is great for more than just its remote working functionality.

 For accounting software, QuickBooks has the brand recognition of Coca Cola or Google, at least for its field.
 Odds are you already know the name so it’s got to be the best service, right?
 Not necessarily.
 While QuickBooks has been around for more than 20 years, it doesn’t offer a better service.